 “The problem right now is that there are very few esports athletes that can transcend themselves beyond being popular in the esports space,” he says.
 “The industry needs human stories and huge personalities to reach beyond traditional gaming audiences.
 Once there are esports personalities that evolve from being local to global stars, then esports will be on the map.”

 That’s where Ampverse, composed of a diverse group of advertising and video gaming professionals, comes in.
-It wants to create an ecosystem among esports teams, their fans, and the brands and products who will bring in revenue.
+It wants to create an ecosystem among esports teams, their fans, and the brands and products that will bring in revenue.

 The problem is that gaming audiences and fans can only watch professional players with limited personalities win tournaments for so long.
-Just like traditional sports, there needs to be an entertainment aspect in esports that can convert casual consumers to passionate fans in order drive sustained interest.
+Just like traditional sports, there needs to be an entertainment aspect in esports that can convert casual consumers to passionate fans in order to drive sustained interest.
 Gutierrez believes that content is the answer.

 But cultivating an engaged community around esports teams through high-quality content is just one aspect.
 Ampverse was able to expand rapidly in just a few short years because it has been able to deliver new revenue streams for gamers and esports teams.